-Killer whales have been observed in all oceans and seas of the world (Leatherwood and Although reported from Dahlheim 1978). tropical and offshore waters, killer whales occur at higher densities in colder and more productive waters of both hemispheres, with the greatest densities found at high latitudes (Mitchell 1975, Leatherwood and Dahlheim, 1978, and Forney and Wade, 2006).
+Killer whales have been observed in all oceans and seas of the world (Leatherwood and Dahlheim 1978).
+Although reported from tropical and offshore waters, killer whales occur at higher densities in colder and more productive waters of both hemispheres, with the greatest densities found at high latitudes (Mitchell 1975, Leatherwood and Dahlheim, 1978, and Forney and Wade, 2006).
 Killer whales are found throughout the North Pacific.
 Along the west coast of North America, killer whales occur along the entire Alaskan coast (Braham and Dahlheim 1982), in British Columbia and Washington inland waterways (Bigg et al. 1990), and along the outer coasts of Washington, Oregon, and California (Green et al. 1992; Barlow 1995, 1997; Forney et al. 1995).
-Seasonal and year-round occurrence has been noted for killer whales throughout Alaska (Braham and Dahlheim 1982) and in the intracoastal waterways have been labeled as 'resident,' 'transient,' and 'offshore' (Bigg et al. 1990, Ford et al. 2000) based on aspects of morphology, ecology, genetics, and behavior (Ford and Fisher 1982; Baird and Stacey 1988; Baird et al. 1992; Hoelzel et al. 1998, 2002; Barrett-Lennard 2000).
-Through examination of photographs of recognizable individuals and pods, movements of whales between geographical areas have been documented.
-For example, whales identified in Prince William Sound have been observed near Kodiak Island (Matkin et al. 1999) and whales identified in Southeast Alaska have been observed in Prince William Sound, British Columbia, and Puget Sound (Leatherwood et al. 1990, Dahlheim et al. 1997).
-Movements of killer whales between the waters of Southeast Alaska and central California have also been documented (Goley and Straley 1994).
+Seasonal and year-round occurrence intracoastal waterways of eastern North Pacific H British Columbia and Washington State, overlapping (see text).